| Steven Churchill |

 here than any other exhibit in our 20 year history".

-In the fall of 2006 Steven produced
+In the fall of 2006 Steven and the team produced

 The Art of Digital